Adjusting To Your Business Now

 Adjusting to Your Business Clients

-Now, another lesson I’ve learned in the first 2 years is that it is okay to fire a client too.
+Now, another lesson I’ve learned in the first 2 years in business is that it is okay to fire a client too.
 Not all clients are created equal.

 If you are spending more time on one client to please them and nothing you are doing is pleasing them, it is time to move on.
-Don’t waste time on this one!
+Don’t waste time on this one client!

 Charge Enough to Make Money for Your Business

 Always remember, you are in business to make money.
 Of course, it’s natural to want to help people.
-Especially today with the pandemic crisis that hit back in March.
+Especially today with the pandemic crisis that hit back almost 2 years now.
 Some businesses need more help than others.

 If you are unsure of rates, charge a little higher.But if you don't charge enough, you will begin to resent the work and that is not good for you, your clients or your business. #businesstips Click To Tweet